bgj424/inventoryapp/readme.md

 Technologies
 - Backend with Firebase Realtime database & Firebase Storage
-- Frontend with React Native with:
+- Frontend with React Native and expo using:
   - React Navigation
   - React Native Elements